Rees5/EkalaRTK/README.md

 ## How We Built It
 EkalaRTK was built using a combination of blockchain technology and modern web development tools.
 Here's an overview of the technologies and methodologies used:

-- **Blockchain:** Utilized Bitcoin's sidechain, specifically RSK, to handle tokenization and smart contracts.
+- **Blockchain:** Utilized Bitcoin's sidechain, specifically Rootstock (RSK), to handle tokenization and smart contracts.
 - **Smart Contracts:** Developed smart contracts in Solidity to manage the creation, distribution, and transfer of RealTokens.
 - **Front-End:** Built the user interface using React.js, providing a seamless experience for investors and property managers.
 - **Back-End:** Implemented the back-end using Node.js and Express.js to handle API requests and integrate with the blockchain.